 £2msaving in the subterranean utility network

 Paving the way for sustainable development

-Arup’s teams were also involved in a complex process to select an optimal paving solution that was durable, cost-effective and would meet sustainability targets.
-This involved taking square metre slices of different pavement options – the top surface, supporting layers and drainage solutions – and evaluating these against criteria including embodied impact, potential recycled content, and cost.
+Our team’s approach to paving was equally sustainable.
+This involved taking square metre slices of different pavement options – including top surface, supporting layers, and drainage – and evaluating these against set criteria, such as embodied impact, potential recycled content, and cost.
 This meant that only the most resilient, low-carbon, and cost-effective paving was chosen.

 This paving strategy was complemented by the selection of non-PVC pipes for the park’s drainage system, which cut embodied carbon by 16.5kg per pipe.
 In addition, over 900 tonnes of waste pulverised fuel ash (PFA) were used to reduce the embodied carbon of the park’s concrete elements.

 Even the park’s small details – such as its benches, posts, and edgings – were included in our sustainable development plan.
 By only using FSC sustainable timber for these features, we were able to achieve marginal sustainability gains that compounded to make a considerable impact.